cparsell/Blocklists-Whitelists/README.md

 >
 > /banners/ads/*

+### IP Block Lists (pfBlockerNG for pfSense)
+These are lists of IP addresses.
+The firewall (pfSense) will refuse outbound or inbound connections to any IP adddresses in the list.
+One can use cybersecurity feeds as a preventative measure against trojans, botnet malware, and other garbage.

 ### Regex Filters
 It takes longer for systems to process regex filters than to search through a tree structure database of millions of domains.
 See [this post](https://discourse.pi-hole.net/t/collection-of-regex-for-blacklisting/43178/10) for some explanation of why.
 Still, this is comparing sub-millisecond timing to a handful of milliseconds.
 But for this reason, I still only try to use regex filters that are relevant to me.
 I have a collection of many regex filters I've found around the internet, but my "pared down" file is of ones that match domains in my own logs.